Note: if you have a yacht on hold or if you have a confirmed charter please login to see travel information customized

 Ideally crew gratuities should be offered in the form of cash or US$ check.
-Venmo or Paypal etc may also work well too.
+Venmo or Paypal may also work well too, let us know if you'd like to pay this way and we will double check that your crew can accept this payment method.

 For cash and check tips: The easiest way to handle the gratuity is to place the amount into an envelope addressed to the crew and either hand it to the captain or leave it on the saloon table on the last day of your charter.Top

-The US Dollar is the local currency on both the U.S. and British Virgin Islands.
-Major credit cards are accepted at some USVI stores and hotels, as well as a few larger BVI restaurants and establishments, however you should not count on using credit cards frequently.
+The US Dollar is the local currency in the U.S. and British Virgin Islands.
+Major credit cards are accepted at some USVI stores and hotels, as well as a few larger BVI restaurants and establishments.
+However, you should not count on using credit cards frequently.
 Personal checks are not accepted anywhere.

 All charter yachts are non-smoking.
 If you have a smoker in your group they will be allowed to smoke in the transom - the very rear of the yacht - where the breeze will take the smoke directly away from the vessel.
 All other areas of the boat are strictly 100% smoke free.

 All yachts ask that shoes are taken off in the dinghy or on the dock before stepping aboard.
 This is to protect the yacht's surfaces and to keep sand and grit to a minimum.
 If you do need to wear shoes while you're aboard the boat, please bring a clean, non-marking pair specifically for boat use.

-In the Virgin Islands many yachts offer WiFi internet on-board through a wireless service which you can connect to with your own laptop or smart phone - please ask us and we can let you know the internet situation aboard your yacht.
-The local network speed is generally slow but enough to check emails if not stream video.
+In the Virgin Islands many yachts offer WiFi onboard through a wireless service which you can connect to with your own laptop or smartphone.
+Please ask us and we can let you know the internet situation aboard your yacht.
+The local network speed is generally slow, but enough to check emails.

 There are a number of hotels and restaurants throughout the islands which offer wireless internet free of charge.